inputfalken/DynamoDB.SourceGenerator/README.md

 // The following would be considered required and throw ArgumentNullException if the value was not provided. public string MyRequiredString { get; set; }
 #nullable disable
-// The following does not have nullable enabled thus the source generated code will treat is optional. public string MyUnknownString { get; set; }
+// The following does not have nullable enabled and would consider the string to be optional. public string MyUnknownString { get; set; }
 ```